 The Adirondack Mountains are located in northeastern New York State, approximately from the St. Lawrence River valley to the Mohawk River valley.
 The Adirondack Park constitutes a circular range of about 160 miles in diameter.
 The Adirondacks includes towns and villages like Plattsburgh, Lake Placid, Saranac Lake, Lake George, Glens Falls, Lake Luzerne, and Warrensburg.
 The Adirondacks are 225 miles from New York City, 122 miles from Albany, and 190 miles from Syracuse.

 What’s the climate of the Adirondacks like?

 The Adirondacks are one of the remaining places in the United States where there are four distinct seasons.
 Summers are warm, but enjoyable with average temperatures in the 70s-80s range.
 Winters are cold (not for the faint of heart) but great for those who enjoy winter sports, with average temperatures in the 20s-30s range.
 Fall and Spring are very comfortable seasons with temperatures in the 50s-70s range.
 Precipitation is heavy in the Adirondack region.
 The area is known for its rain in Spring and Summer months and snow in Winter months.

 Can you hunt in the Adirondacks?

 Yes.
 In fact, because of the vast variety of species living here, the Adirondacks have some of the best hunting spots in all of New York State.
 As avid hunters ourselves, we love the joy of hunting in the Adirondacks, but you must make sure you’re following New York State law to help conserve Adirondack wildlife for future generations to enjoy.
 Hunting seasons are dictated by species.
-Check out our NYS Hunting Seasons in the Adirondacks for 2019-2020 for more info.
+Check out our Hunting information page.

 What’s the best time of year in the Adirondacks?